makethingshappy/IoTflow/IoTflow Forge/README.md

-# IoTextra Digital I/O Configuration Tool
+# IoTflow Forge

-A command-line interface tool for configuring digital I/O nodes for IoTextra mezzanines, saving/loading configurations as JSON files, and sending configurations to devices via serial.
+A configuration tool for configuring digital I/O nodes for IoTextra mezzanines, saving/loading configurations as JSON files, and sending configurations to devices via serial.

 ## Overview